chapter 01

 Frank Reichenbacher's floral checklist from a trip to Sycamore Canyon in the Pajarito Mountains in September, 1980.
 Checklists such as this can help botanists compare changes in the species demographics of a given locality and are essential to developing an understanding of how ecosystems around us are changing over time.

-Quercus emoryi (Emory oak) and Juglans major (black walnut) growing together at the entrance to Sycamore Canyon in the Pajarito Mountains.
+Emory oak (Quercus emoryi) and black walnut (Juglans major) growing together at the entrance to Sycamore Canyon in the Pajarito Mountains.
 In 1946 the botanist Leslie Goodding referenced this exact oak tree in an article for the New York Botanical Garden writing, "if you wish to explore...you will probably park your car in the shade of a widely spreading Emory oak."

-Graptopetalum bartramii (Patagonia Mountains stonecrop) can occur as individual plants, or in small populations perched precariously on rocky crevices in the shade of riparian canyons growing just a few inches across.
+Patagonia Mountains stonecrop (Graptopetalum bartramii) can occur as individual plants, or in small populations perched precariously on rocky crevices in the shade of riparian canyons growing just a few inches across.
 The flowers of this small succulent bloom following the summer monsoons and are pollinated by small flies.
 Seeds are thought to wash down canyon in seasonal floods which leads to isolated populations spread out from one another with limited ability to cross pollinate.
 This pattern means that the die off of a single shaded tree, or the misplaced boot heel of a passing hiker could be the end of an entire population.

 The Atascosa Highlands are part of a larger chain of “sky islands,” isolated mountain ranges which connect the peaks of the Sierra Madre Occidental of Mexico with the Rocky Mountains of the United States and Canada.
 This is an area of incredible biological diversity located in one of the most ecologically rich regions on the planet.
 These mountains bridge political boundaries, and act as essential migratory routes for wildlife; providing a home for plant and animal species which would not survive in the harsh deserts below.